NealAnalyticsLLC/fhir-server/samples/k8s/Readme.md

     $ kubectl get services -namespace fhir-server
     ```

-- Test your service using Postman
+- Follow the guide [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/access-fhir-postman-tutorial) to get a token and test your deployment using Postman